rolanddu/monolith/README.md

 ## What is it?

 [Monolith](https://arxiv.org/abs/2209.07663) is a deep learning framework for large scale recommendation modeling.
 It introduces two important features which are crucial for advanced recommendation system:
-* collisionless embedding tables guarantees unique represeantion for different id features
+* collisionless embedding tables guarantees unique representation for different id features
-* real time training captures the latest hotspots and help users to discover new intersts rapidly
+* real time training captures the latest hotspots and help users to discover new interests rapidly

 Monolith is built on the top of TensorFlow and supports batch/real-time training and serving.